irahbt/simple-sourdough/README.md

 #### Shopping Basket with Contents
 ![Empty Shopping Basket ](./static/images/readme-images/basket.png)
+- The information is laid out in clear way to allow user's to review for proceeding.

 #### Product Controls
 - The user is able to update the quantity of the item or remove the item before proceeding to checkout.